nethesis/nethvoice-report/ui/src/doc-inline/en/data_agent_1_table_agent.md

 # By Agent

-Data broken down *by Agent* and the queues selected in set period, the data are grouped according to the choice made in the filters.
+Data broken down *by Agent* and the selected queues during the given period.
+Data are grouped according to the chosen filter criteria.

 The data *by Agent* show the work activity and the load of phone calls for each selected agent.